 • Place the 1 cup pecans back in food processor and add 1/2 cup flour.
 Pulse until mixed.

-• In stand mixer, mix butter, vanilla and 1/2 cup powdered sugar.
-Add the remaining 1 1/2 cups flour.
-Add the nuts.
+• In the bowl of a stand mixer, combine butter, vanilla, salt, and 1/2 cup of powdered sugar.
+Blend until creamy, then add the remaining 1 1/2 cups flour.
+Blend until just mixed and add the ground pecan mixture.

 • Chill for at least 30 minutes.
-Can be made ahead to this point and refrigerated for several days or placed in freezer.
+The dough can be made ahead to this point and refrigerated for several days or placed in freezer.

 • When ready to bake, scoop off tablespoons of dough and roll into balls.
-Place balls about an inch apart on cookie sheet lined with parchment or Silpat.
+Place balls about an inch apart on a cookie sheet lined with parchment or a silicone baking mat.

-• Bake at 325 for 17-19 minutes, until tops are golden and bottoms just starting to brown.
+• Bake at 325 degrees F for 17-19 minutes, until tops are golden and bottoms just starting to brown.
 Cool on cookie sheet for 2 minutes.
 Transfer to wire rack and cool completely.

 • Place remaining 1 cup powdered sugar in a small bowl.
 Gently roll each cookie in the powdered sugar until covered.